-While a successful inclusion of immigrants hinges on the level of acceptance among the reception community, migration has acquired the most high level of politicisation both in the EU and in its Member States (Jalušič and Bajt, 2020: 2; Pannia et al., 2018: 9).
-After the EU refugee crisis in 2015 and the Brexit decision in 2016, reception communities became more intolerant and less inclined to diversity education.
+While successful inclusion of immigrants hinges on the level of acceptance among the reception community, migration has acquired the most highly level of politicization both in EU and in the Member States (Jalušič and Bajt 2020: 2; Pannia et al. 2020: 9).
+After EU refugee crisis in 2015 and Brexit decision in 2016 reception communities became more intolerant and less inclined to diversity education.
 The debates among many political players reveal worrying features while they misuse the theme of migration for electoral campaigns and populist triumph.
-Moreover, we saw media space teeming with disturbing images of migration and immigrants.
-These phenomena fail to contribute to the more successful integration of migrant children or to a more effective and appropriate policy-making.
+Moreover, we saw media space teeming with many disturbing images of migration and immigrants.
+These phenomena do not contribute to the more successful integration of migrant children or to a more effective and appropriate policy-making.

-Recommendations for the policy-makers at the EU level
+Recommendations from these findings for the policy makers at the EU level are the following:

-- Improve the availability of comparable data on (integration of) migrant children in education and research and make visible the links between the EU framework, national policies and local integration outcomes. - Promote participatory processes and inclusive visions of integration in education among the nation-states. - Ensure that all sectors and EU bodies consider and promote not only child rights but also a child-centered approach in integration policies that recognise children's needs and ensure their standpoints matter and are taken into account.

-- Promote the understanding that cultural and language differences are beneficial and not a disadvantage. - Introduce evaluation practices and monitoring of integration policies in education that take child-centered policy indicators (well-being, safety, agency) into account. - Distribute the EU funds to child-centered integration initiatives in nation-states and local communities.
+- Improve the availability of comparable data on (integration of) migrant children in education and research and make visible the links between the EU framework, national policies and local integration outcomes. - Promote participatory process and inclusive vision of integration in education among the nation-states. - Promote understanding that cultural and language differences are a benefit and not a disadvantage. - Ensure that all sectors and EU bodies consider and promote not only child rights but also child-centric approach in integration policies that recognise children's needs and make sure that their standpoints matter and are taken into account. - Introduce evaluation practices and monitoring of integration policies in education that take child-centric policy indicators (well-being, safety, agency) into account. - Distribute the EU funds to child-centred integration initiatives in nation-states and local communities. - 5.2 General cross country findings and recommendations from the child-centred perspective for policy makers at the national, local and school level